Chrome WebMCP · Early Preview

 auto-webmcp

-• Names and schemas inferred from existing HTML
+• Infers names and schemas from existing HTML for all other forms

-• Best for existing sites with zero code changes
+• Best for existing sites, CMSs, and SPAs with zero code changes

 Zero config required.
 Customize when you need to.